emperor-katax/BP_Events/README.md

 Using events and event dispatchers for communicate with actors on scene.

+Using events and event dispatchers to communicate with HUD and widget actors.
+(UI)

 Hotkeys: E, Q and F for activate keys, R for reset keys and O to execute "ke*" event call

 Blueprint only